xperiments/xhost-pro/README.md

-# XHOST-PRO 0.9 public beta
+# XHOST-PRO 0.9.1 public release

 > This is a WIP document.
 More detailed documentation will come in the future